adamsilver/adamsilver.io-jekyll/_drafts/2018-01-01-the-role-of-a-front-end-developer.md

 ## Browser compatibility

 Front-end developers should endeavour to test in as many browsers as is reasonable when developing, but will understand there is a balance to be had, as testing all browsers, in all compatibilities, on all devices is a sisyphean task.
 The balance can only be struck through experience of knowing which spread of browsers should be tested and at which frequency.
 Leaning on cross-browser scripting [[3](#ref3)] minimises the worry behind a lack of manual browser testing coverage.

+## Development process and methodologies

+Whilst not specifically related to Front-end developers, it is very important to be able to work as part of a team in a given process.
+This means an understanding of various Agile methodologies.
+Better still, it's highly beneficial to you and your team to be able to spot friction and influence the process regularly to deliver software in a more efficient way.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>